tito-arch/BABC-2/content/post/chatgpt-4-vs-chatgpt-3-when-is-chatgpt-4-coming-out.md

 An image

 A command - you instruct the bot what to do with the image.
 "What is funny about this image?
-Describe it panel by panel."
+Describe it panel by panel.".

 Here is an example: